-Note 2: When making a storage driver diskette by booting into a driver CD, please set the SATA configuration to Compatible Mode, and configure the SATA as IDE in the BIOS setup.
-After making the driver diskette, be sure to change the SATA settings back to your original settings.B.2 SuperDoctor® 5
+When making a storage driver diskette by booting into a driver CD, please set the SATA Configuration to "Compatible Mode" and configure SATA as IDE in the BIOS Setup.
+After making the driver diskette, be sure to change the SATA settings back to your original settings.

+B.2 SuperDoctor® 5

 The Supermicro SuperDoctor 5 is a hardware monitoring program that functions in a command-line or web-based interface in Windows and Linux operating systems.
-The program monitors system health information, such as CPU temperature, system voltages, system power consumption, and fan speed, and provides alerts via email or the Simple Network Management Protocol (SNMP).
+The program monitors system health information such as CPU temperature, system voltages, system power consumption, fan speed, and provides alerts via email or Simple Network Management Protocol (SNMP).

 SuperDoctor 5 comes in local and remote management versions and can be used with Nagios to maximize your system monitoring needs.
-With the SuperDoctor 5 Management Server (SSM Server), you can remotely control the power status and reset chassis intrusion for multiple systems with SuperDoctor 5 or IPMI.
+With SuperDoctor 5 Management Server (SSM Server), you can remotely control power on/off and reset chassis intrusion for multiple systems with SuperDoctor 5 or IPMI.
 SD5 Management Server monitors HTTP, FTP, and SMTP services to optimize the efficiency of your operation.

-Note: The default username and password for SuperDoctor 5 is ADMIN/ADMIN.
+Note: The default Username and Password for SuperDoctor 5 is admin / admin.